 - Viacom v.
 YouTube and English Premier League v.
 YouTube.
 Counsel to YouTube in these consolidated copyright infringement actions, which challenged YouTube's operations.
 In addition to securing multiple summary judgments for YouTube, Wilson Sonsini Goodrich & Rosati secured orders barring the recovery of punitive damages in copyright infringement actions, requiring that foreign plaintiffs register their copyrights in order to seek statutory damages under the Copyright Act, and denying the motion for class certification in the Premier League action.
 The firm also secured orders protecting Google's source code and users' private videos from disclosure during discovery.
 The Second Circuit's opinion can be found here.
-Both cases are back before the district court, where YouTube's renewed summary judgment motion has been briefed in the Viacom action.
+On remand, the district court again granted YouTube's renewed motion for summary judgment in the Viacom action.
 Viacom has appealed that ruling to the Second Circuit and briefing on that appeal is underway.
 The district has also denied the motion for class certification in the Premier League action.